magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/knx.md

 ---
 layout: docwithnav-gw
 title: KNX Connector Configuration
-description: KNX API support for ThingsBoard IoT Gateway
+description: KNX API support for IoT Hub IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you get familiar with KNX Connector configuration for ThingsBoard IoT Gateway.
+This guide will help you get familiar with KNX Connector configuration for IoT Hub IoT Gateway.
 Use [general configuration guide](/docs/iot-gateway/configuration/) to enable this Connector.
-The purpose of this Connector is to connect KNX-based devices to ThingsBoard, allowing to process data from KNX devices and control KNX automation systems.
+The purpose of this Connector is to connect KNX-based devices to IoT Hub, allowing to process data from KNX devices and control KNX automation systems.

 We will describe the connector configuration file below.